 There are a number of things that can increase your risk of developing a brain aneurysm.
-These are discussed below.
+These are discussed here.

 Smoking tobacco can significantly increase your risk of developing a brain aneurysm.

-Studies have shown the majority of people diagnosed with a brain aneurysm smoked, or had done so in the past.
+Studies show the majority of people diagnosed with a brain aneurysm smoke, or have done so in the past.

 The risk is particularly high in people with a family history of brain aneurysm.